Pros and cons of different robotics solutions for order fulfillment

 image credit: GreyOrange.com

-Goods-to-Person systems use autonomous mobile robots (AMRs) to retrieve totes or racks from storage and transport them to centralized picking stations for picking.
+Goods-to-Person systems use autonomous mobile robots (AMRs) to retrieve totes or racks from storage and transport them to centralized picking stations.
 After all the items for the order are picked, the AMRs return the remaining items back into storage.

 Pros: